 Mission and Goals

-The mission of the School of Education, Health Professions, and Human Development (SoEHPHD) faculty and staff is to provide an excellent educational experience to learners enrolled in programs offered by the SoEHPHD at the University of Houston-Victoria.
+The mission of the College of Education & Health Professions (CoEHP) faculty and staff is to provide an excellent educational experience to learners enrolled in programs offered by the CoEHP at the University of Houston-Victoria.
 The faculty, through their teaching, research and service, is committed to preparing highly qualified professionals for their chosen careers in the teaching, coaching, counseling, administration, and health & wellness fields.
-The School of Education, Health Professions, and Human Development strives to serve as a model organization, responsive to the challenges of a modern society.
+The College of Education & Health Professions strives to serve as a model organization, responsive to the challenges of a modern society.

-In order to achieve the mission of the School of Education, Health Professions, and Human Development, its faculty is committed to the following goals:
+In order to achieve the mission of the College of Education & Health Professions, its faculty is committed to the following goals: